Icinga/icinga2/doc/09-object-types.md

   groups                    | Array of object names | **Optional.** An array of group names. enable\_notifications     | Boolean               | **Optional.** Whether notifications are enabled for this user. period                    | Object name           | **Optional.** The name of a time period which determines when a notification for this user should be triggered.
-Not set by default. types                     | Array                 | **Optional.** A set of type filters when this notification should be triggered.
-By default everything is matched. states                    | Array                 | **Optional.** A set of state filters when this notification should be triggered.
+Not set by default. types                     | Array                 | **Optional.** A set of type filters when a notification for this user should be triggered.
+By default everything is matched. states                    | Array                 | **Optional.** A set of state filters when a notification for this should be triggered.
 By default everything is matched.

 Runtime Attributes: